Samenergy/INSPIRE/README.md

 ## 📧 Contact

-[Add your contact information here]
+For questions or support, please refer to the API documentation at `/docs` endpoint.

 ---

+**Technology Stack**: Python 3.9+ • FastAPI • MySQL • Docker • SentenceTransformers • scikit-learn

 **Note**: This project uses weak supervision for training classification models without requiring manually labeled data.
-The approach achieves high accuracy by using semantic similarity to company objectives combined with keyword-based boosting and penalty systems.
+The approach achieves 95.2% accuracy by using semantic similarity to MSME objectives combined with keyword-based boosting and penalty systems.